 • solid managerial skills

 So what should your youth ministry focus on?
 How the heck do you measure spiritual growth?

 As an aside—know that measuring success isn’t about numbers.
-When attempting to measure spiritual growth or success in your youth ministry, think ratios and not numbers.
+When attempting to measure spiritual growth or success, think ratios and not numbers.

 Here are a few examples of wins any youth ministry can use as a measurement of success:

-How do you measure success?
+How do you measure success in your ministry?
 What targets/goals/objective can your student ministry achieve?